a-b365/a-b365/README.md

 - 👋 Hi, I’m @a-b365
-- 👀 I’m interested in Artificial Intelligence and Data Engineering
+- 👀 My areas of interests are Computer Vision and Generative AI
-- 🌱 I’m currently involved in a NLP Project
+- 🌱 I’m currently involved in a Medical Image Analysis
-- 💞️ I’m looking to collaborate on ML Projects
+- 💞️ I’m looking to collaborate on Deep Learning Research
 - 📫 Reach me at Facebook(Amir Bhattarai) and Instagram(__abstrato__)

 <!---